danwing/cidfi/draft-wing-cidfi.md

 communication and over the CIDFI-dedicated QUIC stream between the QUIC client and QUIC server.

-## CIDFI-aware Network Element to Server

-Because there is no direct communications from the network element to the server the communications are relayed through the client.

-TODO:  details.

 ## Server to CIDFI-aware Network Element